 Allergic to eggs: What else can be used when cooking?

-Originally Published: November 3, 2000 - Last Updated / Reviewed On: December 23, 2008
+Originally Published: November 3, 2000 - Last Updated / Reviewed On: November 14, 2014

 My brother-in-law is very allergic to eggs or egg products.
 What can I use as a substitute in recipes?

-Substitutions generally can be trial and error, especially when the ingredient to be replaced serves a vital function in cooking, as the emulsifying action of eggs often does.
 Hopefully, whether or not your brother-in-law finds the egg-less creations you concoct to his liking, at least he knows you're thinking about his special dietary need.